 C) The University uses the National Student Clearinghouse (NSC).
 The purpose of the NSC is to proactively enhance the overall student loan program and to simplify the enrollment and degree verification process.

 Lawrence Technological University has signed a contract, which appoints the NSC as the institution’s agent for purposes of confirming enrollment and degree status of student financial aid recipients.
 Routinely, the Office of the Registrar will report the enrollment status of its students to the NSC.
 The first report for each semester is after the Add/Drop period, and then on a monthly basis thereafter.
 The NSC is then responsible for providing status and deferment information, on behalf of Lawrence Technological University, to guaranty agencies, lenders, servicers, and the Department of Education’s National Student Loan Database System (NSLDS).
 In addition, students will be able to login to the NSC’s website and produce their own Certificate of Enrollment that can be used for health insurance and other reasons!

-Name changes may be updated upon presentation of the completed Address and Name Change Form and of one of the following: court order, marriage license or divorce decree.
+Name changes may be updated upon presentation of the completed Address and Name Change Form and the following: Official State Issued Drivers License with new name and either a court order, marriage license or divorce decree.
 An exception to this policy is the woman’s right to retain her maiden name.
 In cases where our records indicate a maiden name, the change may be made without documentation.
 However, when no record of a maiden name exists, a copy of a divorce decree or marriage license upon which the maiden name is noted must accompany the request.
 Note that university policy prohibits name changes to student records after graduation.